top of page

 INITIAL ASSESSMENT

-During your child's first physiotherapy appointment, your physiotherapist will complete a detailed history to get to know your child and your family.
-They will want to know all about your child's personality including their likes/dislikes, communication style, their motivations and what they need assistance with.
-As a parent, you will then be asked a series of questions to ascertain your child's social circumstances, medical history, birth history, and general health.
-We may also ask for a copy of any appropriate medical documents or educational reports.
+At your child’s initial physiotherapy session, your physiotherapist will begin by taking the time to get to know both your child and your family.
+This includes gathering a detailed history and learning about your child’s unique personality—their likes and dislikes, how they communicate, what motivates them, and where they may need support.
+As a parent or guardian, you’ll also be asked a series of questions about your child’s social circumstances, medical history, birth history, and general health.
+If available, we may request copies of relevant medical documents or educational reports to help us build a complete picture.

 shutterstock_464423084.jpg